jvanaert/dotfiles/README.md

 Most of these will be personal notes to myself, as a form of reminder.

+# Get started

+Run the install.sh script to set up the most basic things.
+Note: I'm still working on this.
+Probably won't know what to add until I need to use these dotfiles on another machine.

 ## Remember, you already have
 They are required for config files .vimrc and .zshrc and should be loaded automatically due to them being loaded in these files